Forgot Your Password?

 In many cases, people can get brand name drugs for very low prices by using services like Prescription Hope to get access to patient assistance programs that have been set up by the drug manufacturers.

 While the drug companies need to make money to pay for the development of new medicines, they understand that not everyone can afford to pay their regular price.
 Through their patient assistance programs, they are able to lower their drug prices to people whose income is below a certain level.

 Saving money on prescription drugs has become a cause celebre for many politicians and others.
 They rarely truly discuss the differences in the formulas and the need to fund drug development.

-Instead of needing to call each of the manufacturers of your medications separately, you can consider using a service like Prescription Hope that works directly with the manufacturers to get you a low price on your brand-name drugs while saving you an immense amount of time and money.
+Instead of needing to call each of the manufacturers of your medications separately, you can consider using a service like Prescription Hope.
+Prescription Hope works directly with the manufacturers to get you a low price on your brand name drugs while saving you an immense amount of time and money.
 Visit the enrollment page to create an account and fill out your application.